kiboschool/course-programming-2/src/lessons/classes-and-objects/exercises.md

 When you are done, `commit` and `push` your code.
 Submit a link to your work on Github using this form: **[Programming Exercise log](https://forms.gle/UbWLpo86JsWxrpNe9)**

+Be sure that the link you submit will take the instructor directly to your code.